-Buy our Trademark Cancellation service to anonymously file a section 45 request against a Canadian registered trademark.
+Buy our Trademark Cancellation service to anonymously mark a section 45 request against a Canadian registered trademark.
 If the registered trademark holder fails to respond within the 90-day period specified by the Registrar of Trademarks, the trademark will be canceled by default.

 Sometimes you will be only partially successful in canceling a trademark registration if the trademark is being used in connection with some goods and services, but not all of the goods and services claimed in the registration.
 That may be a good enough win sometimes.